01-edu/public/subjects/tron/README.md

 ### Objectives

-In this project you will have to create your own Tron AI snake
+In this project you will have to create your own Tron AI snake.

 ### Getting started

 You will need to create a public repository with the name `tron`.
 Next you need to create a file named `ai.js`.
-It must respect the instructions given
+It must respect the instructions given.

 ### Controls